cleifwork/GSHAREWIFI/README.md

 ## 📲 How It Works with GCash / Maya

-Once your MacroDroid automation is linked with GShareWiFi:
+Once your MacroDroid automation is linked with GShareWiFi System:

 1. A customer sends a payment via **GCash** or **Maya**.
 2. **MacroDroid detects the push notification** (e.g., “You received ₱10 from...”).